-C Transportation of both freight and passengers or transportation by airline and other modes - Compute separate fractions for freight transportation and passenger transportation by airline and for freight transportation and passenger transportation by all other modes of transportation under A and B, and write on Line 42 the average of those fractions, weighted by the gross receipts from freight or passenger transportation by airline or other modes, rounded to six decimal places.
+C Transportation of both freight and passengers or transportation by airline and other modes - Compute separate fractions for freight transportation and passenger transportation by airline and for freight transportation and passenger transportation by all other modes of transportation under A and B, in the list above and write on Line 42 the average of those fractions, weighted by the gross receipts from freight or passenger transportation by airline or other modes, rounded to six decimal places.

-For more information see 86 III.
-Adm.
-Code Section 100.3450.
+For more information, see Illinois Income Tax Regulations, Section 100.3450.